Allama Iqbal Medical College

+AIMC has persistently maintained its legacy as one of the most coveted medical colleges in Punjab evidenced by its ranking as the second-highest merit medical institute of the province.

 History

-The Government of Pakistan's initiative in the mid-seventies to establish new seats of learning to spur medical education and research in Pakistan led to the establishment of this institution on 2 May 1975 as Lahore Medical College.
+The Government of Pakistan's initiative in the mid-seventies to establish new seats of learning to spur medical education and research in Pakistan led to the establishment of this institution on 2 May 1975 as Lahore Medical College, inaugurated by Prime Minister Zulfikar Ali Bhutto.

 Akhtar Hussain Awan was the first principal.
 Muhammad Afzal Sheikh was the first Professor of Anatomy, while Mahmood Ali Malik and Abdul Ghaffar laid the framework of the physiology department.
 Sanaullah was the first administrative officer.

 On 12 August 1975, a batch of 313 students began their first academic day.
-Two years later, the college was renamed Allama Iqbal Medical College to commemorate the centenary celebrations of Allama Muhammad Iqbal.
+Two years later, the college was renamed to Allama Iqbal Medical College to commemorate the centenary celebrations of the national poet, Allama Muhammad Iqbal.

 Initially the college was housed temporarily in a borrowed, and wholly inadequate building with meagre audiovisual teaching aids and facilities at the Post-Graduate Medical Institute, Lahore.
 The space was so limited that two shifts of teaching and practical classes were held to accommodate all the students.

 Meanwhile, in 1980, the final plan for Allama Iqbal Medical College Complex was agreed upon and its foundation stone was laid in March 1980.
 With a budget of Rs.
 670 million, of which Rs.
 370 million were for the building and Rs.
 300 million were for the equipment, the work on the construction of the campus started.
 The college complex was inaugurated by then President of Pakistan, Ghulam Ishaq Khan on 18 May 1989.
 The work on 1100-bedded Jinnah Hospital started in 1988.

 Initially, the Services Hospital, Lahore was affiliated as a teaching hospital with AIMC, but once the college moved to its present campus in 1990, Jinnah Hospital was built as a dedicated teaching hospital.
 The hospital started functioning in 1994 when the out patient department was opened.
 Soon the departments of Radiology, Radiotherapy and Pathology were functional as well.
 The emergency and casualty department was opened to the public on 23 March 1995 and the Diabetes Clinic was started on 28 May 1995.